SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 TS changes referring to a lin col index outside of bounds or a nonextand assoc arr element to an error JS allows indexing strings via the charAt method.

-dot notation: lua, TOML also
+dot notation: TOML also
 string keys of tables lua
 members of objects in lua
 but: not method calls, use : instead
+In Rust, of the collection types, tuples are accessed via dot notation, an arrays are accessed via square bracket notation

 While JS will not error if you try to access a key or index that is nonexistant, it will return undefined, and if you then try to access something of undefined, it will return an error.
 In JS, the ?. is called the optional chaining operator.